Chaudhry Faisal Farooq Cheema: Early life and education

-He was born on 10 July 1973 in Sargodha.
+He was born on 10 July 1970 in Sargodha.

-He has a degree of Master of Arts where he received in 1997 from Government College, Sargodha.
+He has a Master of Arts degree which he received in 1997 from Government College, Sargodha.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-35 (Sarghoda-VIII) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from PP-35 (Sarghoda-VIII) in the 2002 Punjab provincial election.
 He received 35,571 votes and defeated Sardar Kamil Gujjar, a candidate of Pakistan Peoples Party (PPP).

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-35 (Sarghoda-VIII) in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (N) (PML-N) from PP-35 (Sarghoda-VIII) in the 2008 Punjab provincial election but was unsuccessful.
 He secured 32,753 votes and lost the seat to Sardar Kamil Gujjar, a candidate of PPP.

-He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-35 (Sarghoda-VIII) in 2013 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as an independent candidate from PP-35 (Sarghoda-VIII) in the 2013 Punjab provincial election.
 He received 41,853 votes and defeated Sardar Kamil Gujjar, a candidate of PML-N. He joined PML-N in May 2013.
-In April 2018, he quit PML-N and joined Pakistan Tehreek-e-Insaf (PTI).
+In April 2018, he quit PML-N and joined the Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to Provincial Assembly of the Punjab as a candidate of PTI from Constituency PP-76 (Sargodha-V) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of the Punjab as a candidate of the PTI from PP-76 (Sargodha-V) in the 2018 Punjab provincial election.